dvsmart/quotesFactory/README.md

 - Used xUnit Framework
 - End to End testing covering from import to reader functions including process the files.
+- Contains Input & Output directory or folders for files storage
+- Following test methods,
+    - When_InputDirectoryHasFiles_ShouldStoreQuotesGroupFileIntoStorageLocation
+    - When_InValidInputDirectoryNamePassed_ShouldNotStoreAnyFileIntoStorageLocation
+    - When_Error_OnCallingQuotesImportService_ShouldNotStoreAnyFileIntoStorageLocation

 ## Tools